AdaCore/Platinum_Reusable_Stack/README.md

 ## Source Files

-The main program declares objects of a type Stack able to contain character values.
+The proof demonstration main program declares objects of a type Stack able to contain character values (other types are, of course, possible).
 That Stack type is provided by the package Character_Stacks, which is an instantiation of a generic package defining a stack abstract data type.
 The instantiation is specified such that objects of the resulting Stack type can contain character values.